 How to Become a Notary Public

-2. Next, complete your state’s application to become a notary public.
+2. Next, complete your state’s application to become a Notary.

 6. You may have to pass a background check and submit your fingerprints.